-137-Expiry of WHS entry permit
+137 Expiry of WHS entry permit

-- (1) Unless it is earlier revoked, a WHS entry permit expires at the first of the following to occur: - (a) at the end of the term of the WHS entry permit; - (b) at the end of the term of the entry permit held by the WHS entry permit holder under- - (i) the Fair Work Act; or - (ii) the Fair Work Act 1994 (being when the relevant person ceases to have a right of entry under section 140 of that Act); - (c) when the permit holder ceases to be an official of the union that applied for the permit; - (d) the union that applied for the permit ceases to be- - (i) an organisation that is registered, or taken to be registered, under the Fair Work (Registered Organisations) Act 2009 of the Commonwealth; or - (ii) an association of employees or independent contractors, or both, that is registered or recognised as such an association (however described) under the Fair Work Act 1994.
+- (1) Unless it is earlier revoked, a WHS entry permit expires at the first of the following to occur- - (a) at the end of the term of the WHS entry permit, - (b) at the end of the term of the entry permit held by the WHS entry permit holder under- - (i) the Fair Work Act, or - (ii) the Industrial Relations Act 1996, - (c) when the permit holder ceases to be an official of the union that applied for the permit, - (d) the union that applied for the permit ceases to be- - (i) an organisation that is registered, or taken to be registered, under the Fair Work (Registered Organisations) Act 2009 of the Commonwealth, or - (ii) an association of employees or independent contractors, or both, that is registered or recognised as such an association (however described) under the Industrial Relations Act 1996. - (2) An application may be made for the issue of a subsequent WHS entry permit before or after the current WHS entry permit expires.

-(2) An application may be made for the issue of a subsequent WHS entry permit before or after the current WHS entry permit expires.
+138 Application to revoke WHS entry permit

-138-Application to revoke WHS entry permit
+- (1) The following persons may apply to the authorising authority for a WHS entry permit held by a person to be revoked- - (a) the regulator, - (b) the relevant person conducting a business or undertaking,

-- (1) The following persons may apply to the authorising authority for a WHS entry permit held by a person to be revoked: - (a) the regulator; - (b) the relevant person conducting a business or undertaking; - (c) any other person in relation to whom the WHS entry permit holder has exercised or purported to exercise a right under this Part; - (d) any other person affected by the exercise or purported exercise of a right under this Part by a WHS entry permit holder. - (2) The grounds for an application for revocation of a WHS entry permit are- - (a) that the permit holder no longer satisfies the eligibility criteria for a WHS entry permit or an entry permit under a corresponding WHS law, or the Fair Work Act or the Workplace Relations Act 1996 of the Commonwealth, or is no longer eligible to exercise a right of entry under section 140 of the Fair Work Act 1994; or - (b) that the permit holder has contravened any condition of the WHS entry permit; or - (c) that the permit holder has acted or purported to act in an improper manner in the exercise of any right under this Act; or - (d) in exercising or purporting to exercise a right under this Part, that the permit holder has intentionally hindered or obstructed a person conducting the business or undertaking or workers at a workplace. - (3) The applicant must give written notice of the application, setting out the grounds for the application, to the person who holds the WHS entry permit and the union concerned. - (4) The person who holds the WHS entry permit and the union that the WHS entry permit holder represents are parties to the application.
+- (c) any other person in relation to whom the WHS entry permit holder has exercised or purported to exercise a right under this Part, - (d) any other person affected by the exercise or purported exercise of a right under this Part by a WHS entry permit holder. - (2) The grounds for an application for revocation of a WHS entry permit are- - (a) that the permit holder no longer satisfies the eligibility criteria for a WHS entry permit or an entry permit under a corresponding WHS law, or the Fair Work Act or the Workplace Relations Act 1996 of the Commonwealth or the Industrial Relations Act 1996, or - (b) that the permit holder has contravened any condition of the WHS entry permit, or - (c) that the permit holder has acted or purported to act in an improper manner in the exercise of any right under this Act, or - (d) in exercising or purporting to exercise a right under this Part, that the permit holder has intentionally hindered or obstructed a person conducting the business or undertaking or workers at a workplace. - (3) The applicant must give written notice of the application, setting out the grounds for the application, to the person who holds the WHS entry permit and the union concerned. - (4) The person who holds the WHS entry permit and the union that the WHS entry permit holder represents are parties to the application.

-139-Authorising authority must permit WHS entry permit holder to show cause
+139 Authorising authority must permit WHS entry permit holder to show cause